davidandreoletti/libdatastructure/README.rst

 THANKS TO
 ================================================================================
-- Boost-log, log4j libraries for the inspirations.
+- Linux kernel for the linkedlist inspiration